dylanmcgowan/submitjson/README.md

 JavaScript client for [Submit JSON](https://www.submitjson.com) written in TypeScript.
 Works in modern browsers, as well as runtimes like Node.js v18+, Bun, Deno, and Edge Runtime.

 ## Quick start
+If you haven't already, [sign up for a Submit JSON account](https://www.submitjson.com/signup).

 Install the client with a package manager:

 ```shell